openwdl/wdl/SPEC.md

 * Alias: `maxMemory`

 Specifies the maximum memory provisioned for a task.
 The value of this hint has the same specification as [`requirements.memory`](#memory).

+##### ✨ `gpus` and ✨ `fpgas`

+* Accepted types:
+    * `Int`: Minimum number of accelerators being requested.
+    * `String`: Specification for a type of accelerator being requested, e.g., manufacturer or model name.

+Specifies attributes for any [hardware accelerators](#hardware-accelerators-gpu-and-✨-fpga) that are requested.
+Accelerator specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#✨-compute-environments).

 ##### ✨ `volumes`